lukebrandonfarrell/redux-persist-machine/docs/README.md

   }
 };

-// Run this to start persisting data! createPersistMachine(persistThisData, store, true);
+// store.js

+const persistMiddleware = createPersistMiddleware( structure, saveState, loadState
+)
+const middleware = [persistMiddleware];

+export const store = createStore( reducers, applyMiddleware(...middleware)
+);
 ```

-The `createPersistMachine` takes three arguments: the persist object defined above, the redux store, and an optional bool value to enable debugging (default : false).

-- The key of each value in the persist object should match your store shape, a nested reducer would be defined as such: "data.device".
-If nothinof provided to the `values` field, all fields will be saved.
-- A `key` is required to be defined for each persisted reducer, this will be used as the async storage key, it keeps a static map of your data which is independent of its shape, which is useful as your application grows.
-- An optional key of `action` can be defined to explicitly declare which action type should trigger a load of that reducer, without this value each load type is generated automatically from the state shape. e.g. to load `"data.device"` fire `LOAD_DATA_DEVICE`, to load `"subscriptionOrders"` fire  `LOAD_SUBSCRIPTION_ORDERS`.
-- An optional `automatic` key can also be provided to specify if that reducer should be loaded automatically, without having to dispatch the action.
-It defaults to `true`.

 Your reducer data will automatically saved when the values are changed.
-You can load each reducer using its load action (to see all the load actions generated in your console set the third parameter of `createPersistMachine` to `true`).
+You can load each reducer using its load action (to see all the load actions generated in your console set the fourth parameter of `createPersistMachine` to `true`).

 ### Loading Data